 Hofstede in Malta:

 Mr David P O’Shaughnessy is Associate Partner and exclusive provider of Hofstede’s world renowned suite of intercultural consulting services in Malta.
 He specializes in training Expatriate’s on how to optimise their intercultural experiences in Protected content across the Globe.
-He can be contacted on david.
-Protected content .
+He can be contacted on Protected content .